View Document Text

 Item 15.
 Custody

-accounts held by a qualified custodian chosen by the client.
-The client will also receive a statement from their
+their accounts held by a qualified custodian chosen by the client.
+The client will also receive a

-to compare the information on your semi-annual report prepared by BMc against the information in the
+custodian, and to compare the information on your semi-annual report prepared by BMc against the

 Item 16.
 Investment Discretion

-client agreement.
-By granting investment discretion, BMc is authorized to execute securities transactions,
+advisory client agreement.
+By granting investment discretion, BMc is authorized to execute securities

-determine which securities are bought and sold, and the total amount to be bought and sold.
-Limitations may
+transactions, determine which securities are bought and sold, and the total amount to be bought and

 Item 17.
 Voting Client Securities